Inboxes

 Thread

-represents a single conversation.
+A Thread represents a single conversation.
 It groups together all replies

 and forwards related to an initial email, keeping your interactions